Lynchburg: A thriving city for businesses

 The City of Lynchburg Economic Development Authority created a Revolving Loan Fund in 2011 to provide additional support for private sector investment in the City.
 The loans funded through this program have provided gap financing to help a diverse array of local businesses both start and expand their business within the City of Lynchburg.

+This program is not currently accepting new applications.
 Contact Jason Witt in the Office of Economic Development and Tourism at (434) 455-4490 for more information.

 In September 2015, the Lynchburg City Council established the entire city as a Tourism Zone in order to promote the continued development and success of tourism-based businesses.
 Tourism projects in the city may be eligible for the Commonwealth of Virginia’s Tourism Development Financing Program, a gap financing program managed by the Virginia Tourism Corporation and the Virginia Resources Authority.
 Contact Anna Bentson at email@example.com for more information.

 The Lynchburg Economic Development Authority owns and manages two industrial parks.
 For major qualifying investments, the EDA may offer sale or lease of property at attractive rates, build-to-lease or build-to-own arrangements, site preparation infrastructure improvements and/or other development assistance.